10 Easy Ways to Fill the Tank Less This Summer

 By WeatherBug Meteorologists

-Gas prices are forecast to rise again this summer.
-Just this spring, the price of oil has soared by 20 to 30 dollars, bringing gas prices close to record highs.
-These extreme high gas prices are motivating Americans to drive less and drive slower to save fuel.
+Gas prices have gone up again... just in time for the start of the Memorial Day weekend, ugh!
+These high gas prices are motivating Americans to drive less and drive slower to save fuel.
 Filling the tank less will not only help save money, but will help create a cleaner environment.

 Driving cars releases chemicals that can combine in the atmosphere to produce acid rain, ground-level ozone and smog.
 Higher concentrations of ozone near the ground-level can be harmful to your health by irritating the respiratory system, worsening asthma, and reducing the immune system`s ability to battle bacterial infections in the respiratory system.
 Ground-level ozone is created through the interaction of motor vehicle emissions and other pollutants in the presence of heat and sunlight.
 Due to its dependence on higher temperatures and sunshine, ozone is typically a summertime pollutant and the chief factor of summertime smog.